alfertev2014/rwrtw/packages/rwrtw-decl/README.md

 # rwrtw-decl

-This library was generated with [Nx](https://nx.dev).
+TypeScript declaration and compiler utilities for RWRTW.

 ## Building

-Run `nx build rwrtw-decl` to build the library.
+Run `npm run build -w rwrtw-decl` to build the library.